alanmitchell/bmon-install/README.md

 * Make sure the Linux Server is updated (apt update, apt upgrade).
 * The server needs to have Python 3.7 or higher installed.
 * BMON will be installed in a non-root user directory on the Linux server.
 Ensure a non-root user with sudo privileges is available.
-The commands `sudo adduser <username>` followed by `sudo adduser <username> sudo` will add a new user with sudo privileges.
+The commands `adduser <username>` followed by `usermod -aG sudo <username>` will add a new user with sudo privileges.

 ### Installation